hanwencheng/Substrate-Mobile-Injector/Bi-weekly-updates.md

 ### 05.03.2022

-Beacon team is 1. fixing the issues on iOS, 2 resolve QR code issue by Polkadot.js app overriding 3. create new message type `sign_payload`
+Beacon team is 1. fixing the issues on iOS, 2 resolve QR code issue by Polkadot.js app overriding 3. create new message type `sign_payload`.

 Nova team is doing SDK integration on IOS and submitted two iOS issues: 1. message parsing 2.
-ECDSA key length unpaired Fearless team is doing SDK integration on Android and meet no-response issue (answered)
+ECDSA key length unpaired.

+Fearless team is doing SDK integration on Android and meet no-response issue (answered).